Bria-AI/ComfyUI-BRIA-API/Readme.md

 To use the nodes in the workflow, you need a valid BRIA API token.
 You can get one [here](https://bria.ai/api/) (with 1000 free calls)

-You can load the workflow, which includes all available nodes, by importing the [workflow.json](workflow.json) file in this repo.
+You can load the different workflows, by importing the compatible workflow.json files in this [folder](workflows).

 You can also download the following image and import it to comfyui: